Luca-spopo/Luca-spopo.github.io/bakagaijin.md

 * client, client resource

-Resouce that wishes to use an original object that it does not contain.
+Resource that wishes to use an original object that it does not contain.

-* primative
+* primitive

 Any value of type `boolean`, `number`, `string`, `nil` or `userdata`

+* GC

+Garbage collector.
+"GCed" means garbage collected.

+Here is a joke:
+>If Java had true garbage collection it would collect itself.

 * AT, Active Token

 A value present on the client resource.
 Client resource uses an AT as a handler/controller to interact with original object on the host resource.
 An AT is always <em>interned</em>

-* Interned, Interning
+* interned, interning

 A term borrowed from Lua's [string interner](https://en.wikipedia.org/wiki/String_interning).
 May be a misnomer.

-It basically means that active tokens are cached and reused, and there is a gaurentee that one original object will only correspong to one or zero AT in a given resource.
+It basically means that active tokens are cached and reused, and there is a guarantee that one original object will only corresponding to one or zero AT in a given resource.

-Active tokens are interned, which means that if a a resource receives the same <em>passive token</em> again, it reuses
+Active tokens are interned, which means that if a a resource receives the same <em>passive token</em> again, it reuses the active token already made for it.

-* PT
+* PT, passive token

-Can be transferred accross resources without information loss.
-Is technically also a candidate.
+1. Can be transferred across resources without information loss.
+2. Used to represent an original object
+3. Used as an intermediate representation of an original object when two resources are communicating via bakaGaijin.
---Used to pass a candidate to another resource.
-AT is constructed from a PT at the client resource.
+4. AT is constructed from a PT at the client resource.
---candidate = table or function, but not AT
+5. Contains the token_id of the original object it represents, and a non-guessable stamp.
+Even though token_id can be used to uniquely identify an original object in a host resource, stamp must also match to ensure data integrity.
+6. A table is considered to be a PT if it has `"__gaijin_res"` as a key to a truthy value.
+7. PTs are also interned like AT, and there is a guarantee that there cannot be more than one PT for the same original object in the host resource.

+* elem, element

---elem = primative, AT or candidate
+primitive, AT or candidate

+* gaijin

+>gai·jin
+>ɡīˈjin/
+>noun
+>(in Japan) a foreigner.

+ ##Some bakaGaijin concepts

-* Omitted
+* bakaGaijin_export

-If I have omitted something from code samples, then it was noise that doesn't help in explaining the current subject, or pertains to a topic that will be explained later.

-* bakaGaijin_export, exported function, export

 bakaGaijin_export is a global constant of type function, which is exposed to other resources via MTA's export system.
 This function is the only way for bakaGaijin to gets information from another resource.
 It can perform various duties depending on the first argument it gets, and is essentially a multiplexer.

-bakaGaijin_export is called by OTHER RESOURCES, not the host resource that defined it.
+bakaGaijin_export is usually called by OTHER RESOURCES, not the host resource that defined it.

 	function bakaGaijin_export(typ, tokenid, stamp, ...)
 		local sourceResource = getResourceName( sourceResource )